shpaw415/bunext/README.md

 ﻿# Compatibility

-compatible: bun 1.1.0 - 1.1.26
+compatible Runtime: bun 1.1.0 - 1.1.29
 compatible OS: Linux, WSL

-**SOME MAJOR CHANGE HAS BEEN MADE PAY ATTENTION TO THE SESSION & API-ENDPOINT SECTION DUE TO** **A RACE CONDITION THAT COULD LEAD TO A SECURITY ISSUE AND OTHER UNDEFINED BEHAVIOURS**

 N.B : Bun is in continuous changement and compatibility between version is a

-huge problem for Bunext there is possible crash over some new version i will
+huge problem for Bunext there is possible crash over some new version of Bun.

-keep up to date the framework for what it needs
+I will keep up to date the framework for what it needs

 # bunext